SamuelSwartzberg/flashcardifying_text_temp/inf.md

 An HTML document is started by the &lt;html&gt; tag and ended by the &lt;/html&gt; tag. a &lt;html&gt; element consists of a &lt;head&gt; section and a &lt;body&gt;

+#### nesting

+some elements must appear as children of other elements - to violate these rules is a violation of good semantics and accessibility, and will hurt your search ranking.

 #### elements